 On the Wedding Day - Day-of Coordination

-Put out fires and answer questions on your behalf
+Handle questions, troubleshoot issues, and put out fires on your behalf

-The Day of Coordination services do not extend to catering-related tasks.
+The Day of Coordination services do not extend to catering-related tasks but you can hire servers and catering clean up through My Melissa Events